Skip to content

 Monthly or quarterly payments?
 Fixed amount or balloon at maturity?
 Option for early repayment?

-The terms have to be clear and documented in the share purchase agreement.
+The terms have to be clear and documented in the purchase and sale agreement.

 5. Subordination